Love Sosa: Music video

 The music video, directed by DGainz, was shot and released on October 18, 2012.
 It was shot in the same spot as the video for Keef's first single "I Don't Like".
 The video was shot on the South Side of Chicago.
 The video has amassed 362 million views on YouTube as of July 2025.

 Remix

-Although an official remix is not released yet, in December 2012 the song's producer Young Chop stated that Drake and French Montana may appear on another version of the song.
+Although the song's producer Young Chop stated in December 2012 that Drake and French Montana may appear on another version of the song, the remix was never released.
 On January 16, 2013, MMG artists Rick Ross and Stalley released a freestyle over the instrumental of "Love Sosa".

 Reception

 The Magazine Complex ranked the song number 20 on their list of the 50 best songs of 2012.
 Rapper Drake praised the song on Twitter, saying he played it 130 times in three days.
 Chief Keef announced "Love Sosa" would be featured on one of the in-game radio stations within the 2013 game Grand Theft Auto V, however this would turn out to be false.

+In 2026, the United States Department of Defense used Chief Keef's "Love Sosa" as background music in a video ad.